 Que.
 What are the entry-level job roles for the bioinformaticians?Ans.

 Bioinformatics Analyst, Junior Bioinformatician, Junior Laboratory Assistant, Software Engineer Trainee are Bioinformatics entry-level jobs in industry.

 Que.
 What is the level of education required for entry-level positions?Ans.

-For entry-level positions, a bachelor of science or BSc is required in the specialization of either of the subjects: biology, biochemistry, physics, maths, computer science, or statistics.
+For entry-level positions, a bachelor of science or BSc is required in the specialisation of either of the subjects: biology, biochemistry, physics, maths, computer science or bioinformatics.

 Que.
 What is the average salary of a bioinformatics scientist?Ans.